prungy88/lab-06-tcp-chat/README.md

   * submit a link to your PR in canvas
   * write a question and observation on canvas

+# Include
+* gitignore
+* eslint
+* package.json
+* gulpfile
+* readme
+ * Write a paragraph about your project
+ * Write docs on how to get the project running
+ * Write docs on how to connect to the server

 ## Directions
 * Create a TCP Server use using the net module
 * Create a Clinet Constructor